 John 14:15 If you agapao Me, keep My commandments.
 Do we have a mindset, a heart to do that which right towards our Lord and King?

 Some Problems With "God Loves Everyone"

 - If God loves everybody, why worry about the here and now.
 Since every one gets to go heaven, I will just have less perks than the holy rollers.
-Our problem is we think to love our enemies is to "learn" to like them which is NOT a commendable idea.
-1 Corinthians 15:33 'bad" company corrupts good morals.
+Our problem is we think to love our enemies is to learn to like them which is not a commendable idea.
+Per 1 Corinthians 15:33 bad company corrupts righteous behavior.
 This does not mean we are not to be a good neighbor, looking for every chance to witness first in phileo-like love and in actions that the Father may use us as His instrument to draw someone to the Savior.
 We have already been given specific commands on how to love the enemies of the cross.

-- Finally, it truly is an"attitude" problem we have in America in that we try to "sugar coat" most everything we do and say.
-Even in churches that utilize the altar call at the end of each service and trying not offend anyone, offer Jesus as a solution to their problems, that you must get to "know" Him and learn of Him.
-This is only a half-truth and our churches are filled with those who have bought into the "easy believism".
-Get baptized in water and attend church and you are counted among the redeemed; how convenient.
+- Finally, it truly is an attitude problem we have in America in that we try to sugar coat most everything we do and say.
+Even in churches that utilize the altar call at the end of each service and trying not offend anyone, offer Jesus as a solution to their problems, that you must get to know Him and learn of Him.
+This is only a half-truth and our churches are filled with those who have bought into the easy believism.
+Get baptized in water, attend church and you are counted among the redeemed; how convenient.
 When the going gets rough (it is coming upon us very quickly) they will return to their old haunts and habits.